How to create a Production Run

 Step Four - Batches, Roasts and Labels - oh my!

-You will notice a new bar at the top of your Production Run page after clicking Approve, and it may look something like this:
+You will notice a new bar at the top of your Production Run page after clicking Approve.

 You can click on each tab to complete this task, starting with Batch.